 - The measuring instrument was placed over a large hill thus it used to get more sunlight than the actual city.
 The city experienced high temperatures during 1919 to 1928.

 - Two days before the record, an inexperienced meteorologist started looking after the observatory.

 - A house hold thermometer was used instead of an official thermometer.

 Although the research must be appreciated but the question is why this step took place during the time of revolution? during that time many sanctions were placed on Libya!
 Was it a step to decrease tourism to Libya? – After all everyone wants to visit the hottest place on Earth, dont they?

-15 thoughts on “Search for Truth – West takes the hottest place from East!”
+15 replies to “Search for Truth – West takes the hottest place from East!”

 California is located in USA 😛